SkymindIO/SKIL_Examples/skil_yolo2_app/README.md

 ## Leveraging the Darknet Framework to Extract the TensorFlow Model

+So for this demo we want a TensorFlow model to import into SKIL.
+For the purposes of demoing computer vision on SKIL, we'll use a YOLO network for object deteciton as the application.
+The original YOLO2 model is in the darknet framework format, but fortunately we have a way of converting this format to the tensor flow format.

 * The official website listed for the yolo9000 paper:
    * https://pjreddie.com/darknet/yolo/
 * The github repo for the darknet framework: